cfauch/revealer/README.md

 }
 ```

-## Use request with revealer
+## Use requests with revealer

-You can use `BRequest` to build and execute request.
+You can use `BRequest` to build and execute requests.

 ### Select request